MatthewChau99/data-512-homework_1/README.md

 # Professionalism & Reproducibility
-The goal of the project is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from January 1, 2015 through September 30, 2022.
+The goal of the project is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from July 1, 2015 through September 30, 2022.
 The subset is limited to all dinosaur related articles for dataset generation, and only user requests are being considered for this project.

 ## Data
 The source data is obtained through Pageviews API, which provides access to desktop, mobile web, and mobile app trafic data of English Wikipedia.
 The links are as shown below: